tavgar/SubdomainBuddy/README.md

 ## Usage

 Subdomain Buddy requires a file containing a list of subdomains to check.
 You can provide the path to the file using the `--file` parameter.
 If the parameter is not provided, the script will prompt you to enter the path to the file.
-You chab use `--thready` to make it faster otherwise with a medium scope take a nap.
+You can use `--thready` to make it faster otherwise with a medium scope take a nap.
 To run Subdomain Buddy, use the following command:

 python subdomainBuddy.py --file subdomains.txt --thready